Caxton

 Editing at scale

 Keystrokes apply in about a millisecond on a 10 GB document.
-Multi-cursor editing runs to 1,000 simultaneous carets — a keystroke across all of them lands in under 120 ms, as one undo step.
-Option-drag for rectangular selection.
+Multi-cursor editing runs to 1,000 simultaneous carets: a keystroke across all of them lands in under 120 ms, as one undo step.
+Option-drag sweeps a rectangular selection; Option-Shift-click sweeps one from the caret to the click.
+Expand Selection grows through word, token, quoted string, brackets, line, and paragraph, and contracts back exactly.

 Eight simultaneous cursors